-is Founder and Executive Editor of Policy Prescriptions®.
+Cedric Dark, MD, MPH, FACEP, FAAEM is Founder and Executive Editor of.
 A summa cum laude graduate of Morehouse College, where he received a B.S. in biology, Dr. Dark earned his medical degree from New York University School of Medicine.
-He holds a master’s degree from the Mailman School of Public Health at Columbia University.
+He holds a masters degree from the Mailman School of Public Health at Columbia University.
 He completed his residency training at George Washington University while serving as Chief Resident in the 2009-2010 academic year.
-Currently, Dr. Dark is an attending physician at Saint Agnes Hospital in Baltimore, Maryland and Board Certified in the field of Emergency Medicine.
-Beginning in the summer of 2013, he will join the faculty of Baylor College of Medicine’s Emergency Medicine residency program.
+Currently, Dr. Dark is an Assistant Professor in the Section of Emergency Medicine at the Baylor College of Medicine.

 Dr. Dark’s policy experience includes work for the United States House of Representatives and the Kaiser Family Foundation.
-He has been an invited speaker for organizations such as Physicians for a National Health Program, the American Medical Student Association, the Student National Medical Association, and has given Grand Rounds lectures across the country.
+He has been an invited speaker for organizations such as Physicians for a National Health Program, the American Medical Student Association, the Student National Medical Association, the Texas College of Emergency Physicians and has given presentation across the country.
 Dr. Dark’s policy interests include the study of health reform at the intersection with international health systems and teaching health policy to clinicians.
 He endeavors to assure that all Americans possess health security through a universal health care system focused on continuity, affordability, and access to quality health care.

 NOTE: Dr. Dark’s commentary and opinions on this website are his own and do not represent the views of Baylor College of Medicine.